What is in your Water?

 According to the Centre for Disease Control and Prevention, or CDC, around 286 million people in the USA are connected to a mains supply which is fed from a community system.
 This means their water is monitored by the EPA, or Environmental Protection Agency and should meet a range of standards.
 Although the CDC asserts that the USA has some of the safest drinking supplies in the world, they do acknowledge that contaminants can sometimes leach into the pipes which serve our homes.

 Be it from farming practices, waste overflows or naturally occurring chemicals in soil, like uranium, pollution can cause health issues in humans.
 However, you and your family can avoid any potential contamination by having your water checked over by professionals.
 So the public can feel confident in getting the most accurate results, the State of Florida has pre-approved some private facilities through the National Environmental Laboratory Accreditation Program.
 You can view a full database of all these on the Florida Department of Health website.
-On this page, you can start a search for a lab to test your supply, based on where they are located and the type of organisation they are (also approved by the DOH Environmental Laboratory Certification Program to take and analyze water samples).
+On this page, you can start a search for a lab to test your supply, based on where they are located and the type of organization they are (also approved by the DOH Environmental Laboratory Certification Program to take and analyze water samples).

 Laboratories Certified Under NELAP by the Florida Department of Health